 Activity data can provide more insight into behavioral changes in the community, as these data are not affected by emission factors.
 Table 5 summarizes activity data for each sector and subsector.
-The activity data show that residential electricity, natural gas (residential and non-residential), wastewater, industrial off-road sources, and light commercial off-road sources increased from 2005 to 2012, while on-road transportation, commercial electricity, solid waste, water, recycled water, and off-road sources (lawn & garden, construction, recreation, and agriculture) decreased from 2005 to 2012.
-Wastewater and Off-road emissions use indicator data to attribute county-level emissions to the City and the indicator data are also shown in Table 5.
+The activity data show that Commercial/Industrial Electricity, and some Off-road Sources increased from 2005 to 2012, while Vehicle Miles Traveled, Residential Natural Gas, Solid Waste, and Water and Wastewater consumption decreased from 2005 to 2012.
+Residential Electricity increased less than 1%.
+Wastewater and Off-road Source emissions use indicator data to attribute county-level emissions to the City and the indicator data are also shown in Table 5.
+Notably, while On-road Transportation emissions decreased nearly 10% between 2005 and 2012, vehicle miles traveled increased by only 4%.
+The difference reflects that for each vehicle mile traveled, fewer emissions are generated due to improvements in the fuel efficiency of vehicles.

 Demographic data also help provide perspective to changes in emissions over time.
 Table 6 shows the number of households, jobs, population, and service population (jobs + population) for each inventory year.
 Energy emissions in particular often reflect trends in demographic data.
-For example, the slight increase in population and households between 2005 and 2012 may explain some of the increase in Residential Energy emissions.
+For example, decrease in Residential energy usage between 2005 and 2012 may reflect the small decline in population over the same period.